UnityFoundation-io/Libre311/app/README.md

 #### Authentication & Authorization
 The authentication method leverages OAuth where the Identity Provider is Google.
-Once authenticated, the backend issues a JWT token (in the form of a cookie) with embedded details as defined in `app/src/main/java/app/security/WeMoveAuthenticationMapper.java`.
+Once authenticated, the backend issues a JWT token (in the form of a cookie) with embedded details as defined in `app/src/main/java/app/security/CustomAuthenticationMapper.java`.
-As can be drawn from the code, the user is 'fully' authenticated (against the We Move service) if the user's email already exists in the database under the `wemove_user` table.
+As can be drawn from the code, the user is 'fully' authenticated (against the Libre311 service) if the user's email already exists in the database under the `app_users` table.

 ### Data Layer
-The We Move Service data models draw inspiration from Open311 GeoReport API v2 specification and is composed of the following data models:
+The Libre311 Service data models draw inspiration from Open311 GeoReport API v2 specification and is composed of the following data models:

-* User - An authorized user of the We Move application.
+* User - An authorized user of the Libre311 application.
 * Service - Is the Issue Type related to the type of services that a jurisdiction provides.
 Examples include Sidewalk or Bus Stop.
 * ServiceDefinition - Issue subtype such as 'Cracked' for Sidewalk or 'No Shelter' for Bus Stop.
 * ServiceRequest - The end user reported Issue that references Service and ServiceDefinition and includes contact and